Hansen Dam: Hansen Dam Recreation Area

 The Hansen Dam Recreation Center and Park are located here, with extensive day use facilities operated by the City of Los Angeles Department of Recreation and Parks.
 Most facilities are accessed from Highways 5 and/or 210.

 The Hansen Dam Horse Park and Hansen Dam Aquatic Center are located behind the dam here, and Hansen Dam Golf Course in front.

 Recreation Center and Park features a moderate size lake which is filled with circulated drinking water and offers fishing and public boating.
 The lake is open year-round, including holidays, but may be closed during times of severe weather or for planned events.

 Also at the site is located a smaller swim lake which features water that is filtered and chlorinated and has a capacity of 2,800 swimmers.

 The City of Los Angeles Department of Recreation and Parks provides lifeguards who service to the three lakes within the flood control basin.

 The recreation center and park areas also have: picnic tables and barbecue pits, children's play areas; and baseball diamonds and soccer fields.

 The park features equestrian and walking trails, that link to those exploring the nearby Angeles National Forest, and a walking pathway along the dam's top.
 The habitats include montane chaparral and woodlands and riparian in the rustic areas.
 The basin is a resource of large open space for the Los Angeles region.
 A large portion of the area remains undeveloped in an effort to conserve natural habitats and maintain the diverse animal and plant species.

 The Hansen Dam Park natural area's ecology is being restored, with invasive plants removal and native plant reintroduction.
-The proposed National Park Service Rim of the Valley Corridor and trails would include Hansen Dam Park as a significant hub with trailheads.
+The proposed Rim of the Valley Trail Corridor would include Hansen Dam Park as a significant hub with trailheads.

 The Discovery Cube Los Angeles is located at the northwest corner of the recreation area on the intersection of Osborne St. and Foothill Blvd.
 It was built in November 2014 and was intended to serve as an extension campus of the Discovery Cube Orange County.
 It has a mix of both traveling and permanent exhibits, which includes work done by the Los Angeles Bureau of Sanitation for waste reduction and resource conservation.
 It also has sponsored areas by the Los Angeles Department of Water and Power that educate visitors about sustainability, water conservation and preserving natural resources.

 In 2015, KTTV reported that unhoused people were camping at Hansen Dam as a result of California's growing housing crisis.
 In September 2015, a $300,000 cleanup effort was initiated.